pansap99/gitGuide/README.md

 ## git push in more detail

-When we use ```git push origin master``` if the remote repo currently has no branmch named "master" this will create the master branch in the remote repo and push the changes.
-However, if it already exists and we specify the same command the changes will be pushed ion the already existing remote repo branch master.
+When we use ```git push origin master``` if the remote repo currently has no branch named "master" this will create the master branch in the remote repo and push the changes.
+However, if it already exists and we specify the same command the changes will be pushed on the already existing remote master branch.

-We can also push a branch from a local repo to a branch with a deifferent name in the remote repo with:
+We can also push a branch from a local repo to a branch with a different name in the remote repo with:

 ```
 git push <remote> <local-branch-name>:<remote-branch>
 ```
-To conlcude the local branch doesn't have to have the same name as the correspoding remote repo branch.
-However, we could avoid this since it can create confusions.
+To conclude, the local branch doesn't have to have the same name as the corresponding remote repo branch.
+However, we should avoid this since it can create confusions.

 ## The -u option with git push

-The -u option allows us to set the **upsteam** of the branch we're pushing.
-An upsream is a **link** that connects the local branch to the remote branch.
+The -u option allows us to set the **upstream** of the branch we're pushing.
+An upstream is a **link** that connects the local branch to the remote branch.
 For example, if we had a local branch called fish and we want to correspond this branch to a remote repo branch called whales we can set the upstream of the fish branch to be ```origin whales``` like so:

 ```
 git push -u origin whales